awsdocs/amazon-ec2-user-guide/doc_source/ebs-io-characteristics.md

 # I/O characteristics and monitoring<a name="ebs-io-characteristics"></a>

 On a given volume configuration, certain I/O characteristics drive the performance behavior for your EBS volumes\.
-SSD\-backed volumes—General Purpose SSD \(`gp2`\) and Provisioned IOPS SSD \(`io1`\)—deliver consistent performance whether an I/O operation is random or sequential\.
+SSD\-backed volumes—General Purpose SSD \(`gp2`\) and Provisioned IOPS SSD \(`io1` and `io2`\)—deliver consistent performance whether an I/O operation is random or sequential\.
 HDD\-backed volumes—Throughput Optimized HDD \(`st1`\) and Cold HDD \(`sc1`\)—deliver optimal performance only when I/O operations are large and sequential\.
 To understand how SSD and HDD volumes will perform in your application, it is important to know the connection between demand on the volume, the quantity of IOPS available to it, the time it takes for an I/O operation to complete, and the volume's throughput limits\.

 ## IOPS<a name="ebs-io-iops"></a>

 IOPS are a unit of measure representing input/output operations per second\.
 The operations are measured in KiB, and the underlying drive technology determines the maximum amount of data that a volume type counts as a single I/O\.
 I/O size is capped at 256 KiB for SSD volumes and 1,024 KiB for HDD volumes because SSD volumes handle small or random I/O much more efficiently than HDD volumes\.

 When small I/O operations are physically contiguous, Amazon EBS attempts to merge them into a single I/O operation up to the maximum size\.
 For example, for SSD volumes, a single 1,024 KiB I/O operation counts as 4 operations \(1,024÷256=4\), while 8 contiguous I/O operations at 32 KiB each count as 1 operation \(8×32=256\)\.
-However, 8 random I/O operations at 32 KiB each count as 8 operations\.
-Each I/O operation under 32 KiB counts as 1 operation\.
+However, 8 random non\-contiguous I/O operations at 32 KiB each count as 8 operations\.
+In this case, each I/O operation under 32 KiB counts as 1 operation\.

 Similarly, for HDD\-backed volumes, both a single 1,024 KiB I/O operation and 8 sequential 128 KiB operations would count as one operation\.
 However, 8 random 128 KiB I/O operations would count as 8 operations\.

-Consequently, when you create an SSD\-backed volume supporting 3,000 IOPS \(either by provisioning an `io1` volume at 3,000 IOPS or by sizing a `gp2` volume at 1000 GiB\), and you attach it to an EBS\-optimized instance that can provide sufficient bandwidth, you can transfer up to 3,000 I/Os of data per second, with throughput determined by I/O size\.
+Consequently, when you create an SSD\-backed volume supporting 3,000 IOPS \(either by provisioning an `io1` or `io2` volume at 3,000 IOPS or by sizing a `gp2` volume at 1000 GiB\), and you attach it to an EBS\-optimized instance that can provide sufficient bandwidth, you can transfer up to 3,000 I/Os of data per second, with throughput determined by I/O size\.

 ## Volume queue length and latency<a name="ebs-io-volume-queue"></a>